vorner/rust-presentations/why-rust.md

 ???

+* Basically a different syntax for something like C++, but with additional phase that proves the program correct.
+* Yes, including part of the C++ complexity (the one about memory management, etc ‒ not the one about too many interacting rules).
+* Zero-overhead: Map with `()` values.
-* Calling into and from C is without additional cost ‒ no switching of stacks, no hidden translation
+* Calling into and from C is without additional cost ‒ no switching of stacks, no hidden translation.
+Compared to eg. Go, something still needs to do the conversions (string in Go is a different thing than string in C), but then there's not the part with switching stacks, calling it a suspension point…

 ---